-1st.
+- 1st.
 New York.

+- Boston.
 2d.
-Boston.

-3d.
+- 3d.
 Portland.

-4th.
+- 4th.
 Detroit.

-5th.
+- 5th.
 Chicago.

-(b) on the part of the North German Union:
+- (b) on the part of the North German Union:

-1st.
+- 1st.
 Aachen, (Aix la Chapelle.)

-2d.
+- 2d.
 Bremen.

-3d.
+- 3d.
 Hamburg.

 The two post departments may at any time discontinue either of said offices of exchange, or establish others by mutual consent.
 ARTICLE III.
-Each office shall make its own arrangements for the Arrangement despatch of its mails to the other office by regular lines of communica-mails, &c. tion; and should at its own cost pay the expense of such intermediate transportation.
+Each office shall make its own arrangements for the for despatch of despatch of its mails to the other office by regular lines of communica-mails, &c.
+Cost of transportation. transportation.

-The two offices, however, mutually agree, that, in making contracts for the despatch of mails from American ports, or from European ports, despatch of those steamers and lines should always be employed, so far as consistent with the rates of postage, by which the mails despatched shall earliest arrive at their destination; and when the speed is substantially the same, that the most favorable pecuniary conditions should be preferred.
+The two offices, however, mutually agree, that, in making contracts for despatch of the despatch of mails from American ports, or from European ports, mails. those steamers and lines should always be employed, so far as consistent with the rates of postage, by which the mails despatched shall earliest arrive at their destination; and when the speed is substantially the same, that the most favorable pecuniary conditions should be preferred.
 It is also agreed that the cost of international ocean and territorial transit of the closed mails between the respective frontiers shall be first defrayed by that one of the two departments which shall have obtained from the intermediaries the most favorable pecuniary terms for such conveyance; and any amount so advanced by one for account of the other shall be promptly reimbursed.

 ARTICLE IV.
-The standard weight for the single rate of international postage, and rule of progression, shall be : --- changed; to embrace what.
+The standard weight for the single rate of international postage, and rule of progression, shall be :-